-SUT JHALLY: It is instructive to remember that Mariah Carey's original image was much more innocent before it seems she threw herself whole heartedly into the stories that the culture seems to demand from female artists to ensure success.
-Early in her career Christina Aguilera, too, was marketed in a gentle manner to young girls.
+SUT JHALLY: But, halfway through the video the pornographic imagination kicks in and Jewel is shown writhing on a bed in a variety of suggestive poses, getting undressed with the camera utilizing one of the usual conventions, and, of course, taking a shower.
+There seems to be no escape from male music video directors wedded to the pornographic imagination.
+But the pattern can be detected in the career of many female stars.
+It is instructive to remember that Mariah Carey's original image was much more innocent before it seems she threw herself whole heartedly into the stories that the culture seems to demand from female artists to ensure success.
+Early in her career Christina Aguilera, too, was marketed in a gentile manner to young girls.
 That changed dramatically with the video that marked her full-scale immersion into the adult dream world of music video.
 Similarly, Jessica Simpson went from tamed pop star to mega publicity and heavy rotation with a video that presented her in quite explicit sexual terms.
 All these cases make clear that the price of female entry into what is considered the mainstream of the culture is to accept the vision of the pornographic imagination; that the only things of value about women are their bodies and their sexuality and their willingness and desire to act out male fantasies.